 A close friend of mine who came from a family full of alcoholics gathered some information, and then some money from our mutual friends and from a few of my family members.
 He convinced me to check into a rehabilitation facility.
 I did so, but I got out one month later and immediately continued drinking and getting into trouble.

 Several months and a few more disasters later, the same friend checked me into rehab again.
+It was a Colorado Recovery Center.
 This time when I got out, he made sure I transitioned into a sober living extended care house.
 The sober living home enabled me to continue working my 12-step program and provided me the structure I needed to stay away from booze while I tried to resume my life for the first time in several years.

 The Arizona sober living environments I had heard about before this were actually halfway houses.
 I had assumed that such transitionary homes were only for criminals who had been ordered to live there by courts.